 Did the first telephone use electricity?

 Alexander Graham Bell’s original phone, patented in 1876, worked by converting sound into an electrical signal via a “liquid transmitter”.
-On the same subject : How do string telephones work.
+See the article : How do string telephones work.

 What was phone or electricity first?
 The telephone was created during the production and successive improvements of the electric telegraph.
 In 1804, the Spanish polymatist and scientist Francisco Salva Campillo constructed an electrochemical telegraph.
 The first working telegraph was built by the English inventor Francis Ronalds in 1816 and used static electricity.